Zhovten-Games/InterDeadIT/content/en/pages/terms-of-use.md

 ---
-title: "Zhovten Games Terms of Use"
+title: 'Zhovten Games Terms of Use'
-description: "Current terms for using the Zhovten Games site and prototypes."
+description: 'Current terms for using the Zhovten Games site and prototypes.'
-slug: "terms-of-use"
+slug: 'terms-of-use'
 date: 2025-11-07
 lastmod: 2025-11-07
 ---